Trusted Leadership in Mental Health Recovery

 Lisa Kubisiak

-Board Secretary, Executive Director of ResCare
+Board Member, Executive Director of ResCare

 Perry Kaplan, a white man in a dark suit and yellow-striped tie, smiling slightly in a softly lit indoor setting.
 Board Member at Mental Health Partnerships.